iabraham23/finviz-sec-mcp/README.md

 ## Collaboration Preference

 This project is released under the MIT license.
-If you build on it, I would highly prefer and appreciate active collaboration: fork it on GitHub, work in the open, and contribute improvements back where possible instead of maintaining a disconnected clone.

-This is a request about how I would like collaboration to happen, not an additional license restriction.
+If you build on it, I would highly prefer and appreciate active collaboration This is a request about how I would like collaboration to happen, not an additional license restriction.

 ## What You Get

-**15 tools** accessible conversationally through any MCP client:
+**16 tools** accessible conversationally through any MCP client:

 | Tool | What it does |
 |------|-------------|